spatulatom/projects-online/README.md

 <!-- ABOUT THE PROJECT -->

-## About The Project
+## About The Website

-- This website contains links several ongoing and completed projects:
+- This website contains links to several ongoing and completed projects:

 ![Product Name Screen Shot](imgs/projects-online.png)